Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/Qualification_DDI_CYP3A4_network_description.md

 The following sections give an overview of the clinical studies being part of this qualification report.
+The respective data identifier (DataID) refers to the **ID** of the dataset in the [OSP PK database](https://github.com/Open-Systems-Pharmacology/Database-for-observed-data).